groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 The DSAS network configuration is separated into two parts.
 The network connected to the sensitive network called __lower__ and to the non-sensitive network called __upper__.
-Each of these two configurations could be accessed by clicking on the arrow next to the type network, like
+Each of these two configurations can be accessed by clicking on the arrow next to the type of network, like

 ![DSAS network configuration screen revealed](en/DSAS7.png)